csaf-poc/csaf_distribution/docs/csaf_aggregator.md

 Serve the paths where the aggregator writes its `html/` output by means of a webserver.
-In the config example below place is configured by the path given for `web`.
+In the config example below the place in the filesystem is configured by the path given for `web`.

 The user running the aggregator has to be able to write there and the web server must be able to read the files.

-If you are using nginx, the setup instructions for the provider provide and example.
-You can leave out the cgi-bin part, potentially commend out the TLS client parts and adjust the `root` path accordingly.
+If you are using nginx, the setup instructions for the provider give a template.
+For the aggregator the difference is that you can leave out the cgi-bin part, potentially commend out the TLS client parts and adjust the `root` path accordingly.